Skip to main content

 Why does a blood test give an unclear result?

-• It may simply be as a result of a mild illness such as a cold.
+• as a result of a mild illness such as a cold; or

-• It can also happen if the blood sample was too warm or too cold when being transported to the laboratory.
+• because the blood sample was too warm or too cold when being transported to the laboratory.

 Often there is no known reason for the unclear result.